-- C. Ensure that educational programs and interpretation of cultural resources within the Wekiva basin include consistent messages about the importance of these resources. - historic and cultural resources in the Wekiva basin. - Include key messages that ii. should be delivered at every education and public relations opportunity. - interpretation, and public relations materials, as appropriate. - i.
-Provide a summary of research findings to agency ii.
-Create an acquisition education and outreach staff. - E. Identify and establish at least one cultural site within the basin to be used as a public education site. - Identify a cultural site that is appropriate for use as a public education site. - Create messages about ii. cultural resources and the Wekiva basin.
-Include messages created in Objective 2C and information about proper treatment of the site and rules to prevent disturbance. - iii.
-Ensure that construction of structures and facilities does not damage the site. - iv.
-Place interpretive and educational signs and related facilities to avoid or minimize visual intrusion on any scenic i.
-Develop fact sheets on the Water Quality and Quantity Values

-- vistas associated with the site. - v.
+- Include key messages that ii. should be delivered at every education and public relations opportunity. - D. Incorporate historic and cultural research findings into educational programs, interpretation, and public relations materials, as appropriate. - Provide a summary of i. research findings to agency ii.
+Create an acquisition education and outreach staff. - E. Identify and establish at least one cultural site within the basin to be used as a public education site. - Identify a cultural site i. that is appropriate for use as a public education site. - ii.
+Create messages about cultural resources and the people who left them in the Wekiva basin.
+Include the top three messages created in Objective 2C and information about proper treatment of the site and iv.
+From steps (ii) and (iii), rules to prevent disturbance. - Ensure that construction of iii. structures and facilities does not damage the site. - iv.
+Place interpretive and educational signs and related facilities to avoid or minimize visual intrusion on any scenic vistas associated with the site. - v.
 Direct the flow of people and vehicles to prevent damage over the long term.